Naturally Dyed Greens Without Indigo

 Osage Orange yields a warm very golden shade of yellow.
 Be sure to check out this post I wrote about dyeing with Osage to achieve gold and green fabric yardage.

 From left to right: Sample 1 is Osage at 30% WOF on white linen.
-Sample 2 is what happens when you put sample 1 in an iron bath of 3% WOF.
+Sample 2 is what happens when you shift sample 1 in an iron bath of 3% WOF.
 The third sample is Osage at 30% WOF on unbleached linen.
 Note that sample 1 and 3 are the exact same recipe with the only difference being white and unbleached linen.
 The last sample on the right is sample 3 shifted in an iron bath of 3% WOF.

 Dyer’s Chamomile